J. Larry Jameson: Northwestern University

 In 1993, Jameson transitioned to Northwestern University's Feinberg School of Medicine as the Charles F. Kettering Professor of Medicine and chief of the Division of Endocrinology, Metabolism, and Molecular Medicine.
 He directed Northwestern’s Training Program in Endocrinology and Metabolism, focusing on endocrine gene transcription, thyroid disease, and pituitary tumor pathogenesis.
 He was elected a member of the Association of American Physicians in 1995.
 That same year, he began contributing as co-editor-in-chief of the textbook, Endocrinology, a reference work on clinical and molecular endocrinology.

 In 2000, Jameson became chairman of the Department of Medicine at Northwestern University, overseeing a broad range of research initiatives and patient care services across multiple specialties.
 He directed the Hormone Action and Cancer Group at the Robert H. Lurie Comprehensive Cancer Center, continuing his research into hormone receptor action and cancer biology.
 In 2004, Jameson was elected as a fellow of the American Academy of Arts and Sciences and became a fellow of the American Association for the Advancement of Science in 2005.
 The following year, he was inducted into the National Academy of Medicine.

 In 2007, Jameson was appointed dean of the Feinberg School of Medicine and vice president for medical affairs at Northwestern University.
 In these roles, he expanded research initiatives and emphasized molecular medicine in education.
 That same year, he also joined Harrison’s Principles of Internal Medicine as an editor, contributing to its 15th through 21st editions and authoring sections on endocrinology, genetics, and sex development.

 University of Pennsylvania

 In 2011, Jameson joined the University of Pennsylvania, serving as the executive vice president for the University of Pennsylvania Health System and Dean of the Perelman School of Medicine at the University of Pennsylvania.
 His responsibilities included expanding research and clinical infrastructure and directing strategic growth in medical education.
 His editorial roles further expanded as he became editor-in-chief of The Journal of Clinical Endocrinology and Metabolism from 2016 to 2021, and editor-in-chief of Journal of the Endocrine Society from 2016 to 2019.
+Since 2013, Penn Medicine researchers launched at least 55 FDA approvals, including entire new therapeutic categories.

 In December 2023, Jameson was appointed interim president of the University of Pennsylvania, following the resignation of Liz Magill amid her congressional hearing controversies.
 In March 2025, he was elevated to President to serve until 2027.

+In June 2026, Jameson announced that he would conclude his presidency as scheduled on June 30, 2027.
+Penn subsequently began a search for its 11th president.